ClaytonSiby/MealsCatalogue-Application/README.md

 Users can view:

-- categories page => outlines a selective list of food categories,
+- categories page => outlines a list of meal categories,

 - food listing  => this is a page showing all meals under a certain category
 - meal details  => a single page for each food item, which provides all cooking instructions you need to successfully prepare the meal in question